uhs-robert/waybar-weather-widget/README.md

 - **Geolocation:** Automatically detects your location via your IP address, or you can set a manual latitude/longitude.
 - **Detailed Tooltips:**
   - **Default View:** Shows current details, an hourly forecast (default 12 hours, max 24), and a multi-day forecast (up to 16 days).
-  - **Week View:** Shows a detailed 3-hour interval forecast for the next few days, including sunrise/sunset times, and a 3-day snapshot.
+  - **Week View:** Shows a detailed 3-hour interval forecast for the next few days, including sunrise/sunset times, and a snapshot of the next few days (default 2, max 3).
 - **Customizable:**
   - Supports both Celsius and Fahrenheit.
   - Supports both 12-hour (AM/PM) and 24-hour time formats.